pgmorales76/prework_301/arrow_function_expressions.md

 A **function expression** is a function, defined within an expression, that expression being, among other kinds, a value assigned to a variable.

-Here are some syntax examples of function expressions:
+Here are some syntax examples of function expressions.

     function (param0) {
         statements